-The Bachelor of Physical Education/Bachelor of Education Combined Degrees program consists of 159 over five years, during which Physical Education courses and Education courses are studied concurrently.
+The Bachelor of Physical Education/Bachelor of Education Combined Degrees program consists of ★159 over five years, during which Physical Education courses and Education courses are studied concurrently.
 Students initially apply for admission to the Faculty of Physical Education and Recreation and are considered registered in that Faculty for the first three years.
-All qualified Year 3 Bachelor of Physical Education/Bachelor of Education students will be promoted to Year 4 in the Faculty of Education.

-See §15.6.4 for detailed admission requirements and procedures for entry to Year 4 of this Combined Degrees Program.
+Students are registered in the Faculty of Education for the final two years.
+(See §15.6.4 for detailed admission requirements to the Faculty of Education for this combined degree.)

-Program Requirements (Secondary Route) 75.8.2
+75.9.2 Program Requirements (Secondary Route)